geops/website/content/blog/react-18-support-for-create-react-web-component/index.en.md

 But now the time had come to face the inevitable.
 We decided to upgrade of a dozen major versions all at once.

 To our surprise, the updates mostly went smoothly, since all libraries turned out to be compatible with React 18.
-After some minor transpilation issues and refactoring of testing libraries, everything worked as expected.
+After some minor transpilation issues and refactoring of the testing environment, everything worked as expected.

 Until a major problem emerged:

 ![github project archived and deprecated](/images/blog/react-18-support-for-create-react-web-component/github-deprecated.png "github project archived and deprecated")

 The github project of create-react-web-component is archived and the npm package is deprecated.
-My nightmare as OpenSource developer comes true.
+My nightmare as OpenSource developer came true.

 ![developer nightmare](/images/blog/react-18-support-for-create-react-web-component/dev-nightmare.gif "developer nightmare")

 The package is pinned to React 16.
-I hoped someone forked the project and fixed it, but no luck.
+I hoped someone had forked the project and fixed it, but no luck.
 So two choices remained: find another package that does the same thing or get my hands dirty and fix the project myself.

 After some research I found there are many more projects than five years ago that make react web-components, but none of them do exactly what create-react-web-component does.
 Specifically, none of them are able to pass non-serializable objects in such a simple way.

-After a couple of hours of testing, I gave up and decided that fixing create-react-web-component was the best solution.
+After a couple of hours of testing, I gave up and decided that fixing create-react-web-component myself was the best solution.
 I saw it as a challenge and was excited to find a way to make it work.

 In contrast to five years ago, I now have a lot more experience using web-components.
 I also knew that React 18 introduced a new render function, which I assumed was the problem.

-So I forked the project on the [geOps github repository](https://github.com/geops/create-react-web-component).
+So I forked the project on the [geOps github repository](https://github.com/geops/create-react-web-component) and got coding.
 And it turned out it was as easy as I had hoped.

 Transforming a react component to a web component is not so complicated.
 I could have copy/pasted my code updates into the trafimage-maps project, but what is the point of using OpenSource if you never give back.